OctoPrint/OctoPrint/README.md

 OctoPrint
 =========

-OctoPrint provides a responsive web interface for controlling a 3D printer (RepRap, Ultimaker, ...).
+OctoPrint provides a snappy web interface for controlling a 3D printer (RepRap, Ultimaker, ...).
 It is Free Software and released under the [GNU Affero General Public License V3](http://www.gnu.org/licenses/agpl.html).

 Its website can be found at [octoprint.org](http://octoprint.org).